 - When handling a fish that is to be released, be gentle.
-Don’t squeeze the fish or put your fingers in its eyes or gills; those increase mortality.
-Limit the time the fish is out of the water, and whenever possible, unhook the fish without removing it from the water.
+Don't squeeze the fish or put your fingers in its eyes or gills; those increase mortality.
+Unhook the fish without removing it from the water.

 it back and forth to push fresh water over its gills.
 Release it when it begins to swim away.

 - If the fish will be used for food, dispatch it quickly and keep it on ice.

 To cull a fish means you hold it in a live well or on a stringer with the intention of releasing it if a larger fish is caught.

 - Culling fish greatly reduces survival after being released.

 - If you plan on keeping a fish, you should dispatch it quickly and keep it cool and preferably on ice.

 - Culling is unlawful if the practice occurs beyond a person's legal bag limit.